Generic name: SOYBEAN OIL 20g in 100mL

 MIXING GUIDELINES AND LIMITATIONS

-Investigations have been conducted which demonstrate the compatibility of Intralipid® 20% when properly mixed with either Novamine® (8.5%, 11.4% or 15%) or 8.5% Travasol® or 10% Travasol® Amino Acid Injections without Electrolytes for use in TPN therapy.
-Because of the potential for life threatening events, caution should be taken to ensure that precipitates have not formed in any parenteral nutrition mixture.
+Investigations have been conducted which demonstrate the compatibility of Intralipid® 20% (A 20% I.V.
+Fat Emulsion) when properly mixed with either Novamine® or 8.5% Travasol® or 10% Travasol® Amino Acid Injections without Electrolytes for use in TPN therapy.

 The following proper mixing sequence must be followed to minimize pH related problems by ensuring that typically acidic Dextrose Injections are not mixed with lipid emulsions alone: